-Open the entity package inside the data/entity and create two data classes.
-The classes should have the properties shown in the Entity Relations (ER) diagram (see Figure 1).
+Open the entity package entity and create two data classes as shown in the Entity Relations (ER) diagram presented in Figure 4.

 Annotate the Project class with @Entity annotation.

 Annotate the id parameter of the Project as a primary key @PrimaryKey(autoGenerate = true)